gagapito/crimedata-analysis/Readme.md

-## Crime Data Analysis - Los Angeles, CA
+# Crime Data Analysis - Los Angeles, CA

 [Application Link](https://share.streamlit.io/gagapito/crimedata_project/main.py)

 **NOTE:** For better visibility please click on the settings and choose to view the app in wide mode.

+## Project Information

-This project is a data analysis of crime data for the City of Los Angeles collected from 2020 - Present.
+The project is a data analysis of crime data for the City of Los Angeles collected from 2020 - Present.

 In this analysis I created:
 - A map model to view where crimes are being committed throughout the different police sectors of Los Angeles.